kguralpdx/pandas-challenge/README.md

 Everything is in the PyCitySchools folder.
 The data source files are in the Resources folder in that PyCitySchools folder.

-* [Jupyter Notebook](PyCitySchools/PyCitySchools_starter.jpynb) - The Jupyter Notebook file that contains the scripts and results (this link doesn't seem to work)
+* [Jupyter Notebook] (PyCitySchools/PyCitySchools_starter.jpynb) - The Jupyter Notebook file that contains the scripts and results
 * [Schools Data](PyCitySchools/Resources/schools_complete.csv) - this is the schools data file to be analyzed
 * [Student Data](PyCitySchools/Resources/students_complete.csv) - this is the student data file to be analyzed